People

 Bridgette Clarkston

-Teaching Interests In all of my UBC courses, I teach aspects of biodiversity: the sheer richness and complexity of life in all its forms, how we document and preserve records of diversity in literal “libraries of life” like the Beaty Biodiversity Museum, why we as a species rely on biodiversity for our very survival and well-being. […]
+Teaching Interests In all of my UBC courses, I teach aspects of biodiversity: the sheer richness and complexity of life in all its forms, how we document and preserve records of diversity in literal “libraries of life” like the Beaty Biodiversity Museum, why we as a species rely on biodiversity for our very survival and well-being.
+Measuring kelp specimens at the Beaty Biodiversity Museum for an activity about variation within species My joy in teaching comes from seeing my students connect to nature, develop scientific literacy and feel empowered — especially in their first few semesters of university — to develop and […]

 Robert J. Bandoni